 Early varieties mature in 7 to 8 weeks from transplanting into the garden; late varieties require 3 to...

 From Europe and Asia.
-To 8–12 in. high, forming a loose mat to 1 ft. wide.
-Blossoms about 3/4 in...
+Grows to 8–12 in. high, forming a loose mat to 1 ft. wide.
+Blossoms, about...